roshkins/moopaloosite/index.md

 * Python, Node.js (JavaScript), GoLang, Ruby
 I've done desktop .net development with .net, C#, Visual Basic.
 I can probably help you debug or finish your project.

+Open to Full-time positions in SF for the right company.

 Full resume available if you contact me.
 So...

 ## Contact me!